- Commercial use license

 When a consumer is asking for more electricity from the grid, that additional electricity will come from the cheapest power plant that still has spare capacity at that time.
 This power plant is called the marginal power plant.
 Typically the marginal plant is a system that can react quickly to changes in electricity demand, such as a gas turbine.
 It however cannot be a wind turbine or solar cells, as you can’t command them to produce more (unless you command the weather that is).
 The carbon footprint of that additional electricity represents the consumer’s marginal emissions, and via our Marginal API we have built a model to estimate this.
 To learn more about the marginal methodology and how to use it, read our blog post about it.

 We have set ourselves a data standard - we currently only show live, hourly-updated data on the electricityMap that is derived from hourly (or even more frequently updated) publicly available data from trusted sources.
-When a country or zone doesn’t have any data on the map, this is either because our data source was not reporting up to our standards or because we have not found a public data source that fits our standards.
+When a country or region doesn’t have any data on the map, this is either because our data source was not reporting up to our standards or because we have not found a public data source that fits our standards.

 Much of the data on the electricityMap can be attributed to our amazing community of enthusiastic contributors who have found public data sources - join us and help fill in the blanks at our public Github repo!